snailstampede-svg/0430_HW_LinuxLab_SimpleScript/README.md

     ./simplescript.sh
     ```

->[!
-Note]
+    > [!NOTE]
     > The script will execute and display its steps to the screen.
 You can check the results in the created subfolders within your current folder.